open-toolchain/java-spring-app/README.md

 1. `mvn install`
 2. `java -jar ./target/javaspringapp-1.0-SNAPSHOT.jar`

-To run an application in Docker use the Docker file called `Dockerfile`.
-If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.

 You can verify the state of your locally running application using the Selenium UI test script included in the `scripts` directory.